bartoszgebarowski/Chrome-rock-band/README.md

     * Email (requred)
     * Text area for opinions
 * A theme icon from font awesome is present as an additional form of indication and visual stimulation
-* Since there is no logic to process all the inputs, the contac form method is set to "GET"
+* Since there is no logic to process all the inputs, the contact form method is set to "GET"

 ![Contact form](docs/readme_images/contact-form.png)